460 E Warm Springs Ave

 The area now encompassing Pioneer Cemetery, the oldest cemetery in continuous use in Boise, north of Warm Springs Avenue, first came into unsanctioned use as a burial ground soon after the area was settled in 1863.

 Increasing expenses and the popularity of the newer Morris Hill Cemetery, established in 1882 to accommodate Boise’s growing population, made the cost of operating the Masonic Cemetery unaffordable.
-The Odd Fellows deeded their section to the City officially on June 1, 1920.
-The cemetery has been maintained by Boise City Parks & Recreation since.
+The Odd Fellows deeded their section to the City officially on June 1, 1920 and has been maintained by Boise Parks and Recreation since.

 While the names of many people buried at Pioneer Cemetery have been lost, the existing grave markers read like a who's who of Idaho history.
-Included are eleven former Boise mayors, eight Ada County sheriffs and four past governors – Edward A. Stevenson, George L. Shoup, Frank W. Hunt and Robert E. Smylie.
-The stories of these community leaders, as well as those of many others, help us piece together a vibrant narrative of Boise's 150-year history, and efforts to preserve this historical landmark have increased over time.
+Included are eleven former Boise mayors, eight Ada County sheriffs and five past governors – Edward A. Stevenson, George L. Shoup, Frank W. Hunt, Robert E. Smylie, and Cecil D. Andrus.
+The stories of these community leaders, as well as those of many others, help us piece together a vibrant narrative of Boise history, and efforts to preserve this historical landmark have increased over time.

 Smoking is prohibited in all public parks, including within 20 feet of the Boise Greenbelt, except in designated areas within Ann Morrison and Julia Davis parks and city-owned golf courses.

 NOTE: E-cigarettes are not prohibited under the ordinances.